freenas/freenas-docs/userguide/jails.rst

 %brand% has two options to create a jail.
 First, the :guilabel:`Jail Wizard` makes it easy to quickly create a jail.
 Next, :guilabel:`Advanced Jail Creation` allows for every possible jail option to be configured.
-There are many configurables spread across four different primary sections.
+There are many options spread across four different primary sections.